inspirepassion/inspirepassion.github.io/_pages/about.md

   - /about.html
 ---
 ## About Me
+In May, 2024, Zhixun defended his Ph.D. dissertation "Defense Frameworks Against Adversarial Attacks on Deep Learning Models".
+During his graduate study at [University of California, Merced](https://eecs.ucmerced.edu/content/zhixun-he), Zhixun was supervised by Professor [Mukesh Singhal](https://cloudlab.ucmerced.edu/people/~mukesh).

-Result-driven expert specializing in Machine Learning and AI to tackle challenging problems.
+Zhixun currently is open for work, and he is a result-driven expert specializing in Machine Learning and AI to tackle challenging problems.Please feel free to contact for career opportunities and collaborations.

 ## Education